President Barack Obama sings the praises of P-TECH schools and reveals his desire to expand the innovative education model nationally.

-At a recent meeting of the Business Roundtable the US President spoke about the success of P-TECH at a high-school in Brooklyn, New York, which uniquely involves six years at high school as opposed to the traditional four, and collaboration with tech giant IBM and City University of New York.
+At a recent meeting of the Business Roundtable the US President spoke about the success of P-TECH at a high-school in Brooklyn, New York, which uniquely involves six years at high school as opposed to the traditional four, and collaboration with a US-based technology company and City University of New York.

 The purpose behind P-TECH, as Obama echoed throughout his speech, is to provide students with the opportunity to learn from a curriculum that is tailored for a career in the technology industry.

-Obama said students, particularly those from disadvantaged backgrounds, benefit by not just graduating with a high school diploma but also an associate degree and by forging lasting professional relationships with IBM.
+Obama said students, particularly those from disadvantaged backgrounds, benefit by not just graduating with a high school diploma but also an associate degree and by forging lasting professional relationships with technology companies.